Comprehensive Monitoring of Air Pollution Hotspots Using Sparse Sensor Networks: Data and Code Availability

 \section{Data and Code Availability}

 The main data used in this paper was collected by the authors by deploying low-cost sensors.
 This data can be made available for peer-review and can be obtained privately by contacting the authors but can not be open-sourced.
-All further data used in the analysis and modeling are appropriately cited in sections \ref{sec:results}, \ref{sec:methods}, and appendices.
+All further data used in the analysis and modeling are appropriately cited in the manuscript.